AOx0/proyecto-estructura/README.md

-Semestral project for the class of Programming and Data Structures @ Universidad Panamericana
+Semester project for the class of Programming and Data Structures @ Universidad Panamericana

 ## Important PRs & Issues: